 The Education Center is located at the County-owned Kettle Creek Wildlife Sanctuary near Bartonsville.
 This 13,000 sq. foot facility contains the Administrative and Technical offices of the Conservation District.
-It also houses the Monroe County Environmental Education Center on its second floor.
+It also houses the Kettle Creek Environmental Education Center on its second floor.
 Over 7,200 sq. ft. of space is devoted to educational programs including two large classroom/meeting areas, offices, kitchen, public restrooms and numerous displays and exhibits on the Pocono's natural environment.

 The Center also contains a gift shop with many different educational and environmentally oriented items for sale including a large selection of birdfeeders, quality birdseed, field guides and more.
 On the outside of the building is a large observation deck and additional classroom area.
 Many different educational programs are offered year-round.
 The building is open Monday - Friday, 8am - 4:30pm and most Saturdays from 9am - 1pm.

 The Kettle Creek Wildlife Sanctuary itself is a 166 acre preserve.
 The initial 120 acres was donated for the preservation of wildlife by Clayton Swink.
 And an additional 46 acres was purchased in 2004.
 It is now managed by the Conservation District and provides an interesting arena for outdoor programs.
 It has old field, mature deciduous forest, evergreen stands, and two ponds.
 Over 2 1/2 miles of maintained and well marked trails are open for public use year-round, 7 days a week.